-In comparative perspective, during the early phase of Franco's dictatorship, Spain's growth record was highly disappointing.
+In comparative perspective, during the early phase of Franco's dictatorship Spain's growth record was highly disappointing.
 Spain did not recover its pre-Civil War per capita GDP peak levels (1929) until 1955, while Western European countries reached, on average, 1938 levels of GDP per head by 1950.
-Such a difference is more striking given that the destruction of lives and physical capital, as a consequence of the Spanish Civil War, was lower than in most of Western European countries involved in the World War II3.
-However, an intense destruction of human capital occurred as a result of political exile and post-war political repression (see López García 1991; Prados de la Escosura 2007; Prados de la Escosura and Rosés 2010b).
-The situation began to change in the 1950s when, in per capita terms, the Spanish economy grew at a similar rate to the Western European average, but with the significant difference that Spain started from a substantially lower level4.
-It was during the last period of Franco's rule (1959-1975) when per capita GDP growth reached an unprecedented intensity in Spain, not far behind that of 1950s Germany and significantly above Western Europe and the United States.
+Such a difference is more striking given that the destruction of lives and physical capital as a consequence of the Spanish Civil War was lower than in most of Western European countries involved in World War II.4 However, an intense destruction of human capital occurred as a result of political exile and post-war political repression.5 The situation began to change in the 1950s when, in per capita terms, the Spanish economy grew at a similar rate to the Western European average but with the significant